wakeupthecat/gastona/README.md

 ## Is Gastona different ?

 Yes, it is.
-It has no similarity to any programming language.
+It has no similarities to any programming language.
 The main goal is precisely to save programming effort as much as possible.

 This can be achieved with a very pragmatic approach, simplification if you want,